kunalk276/ExploreEase-travel-planner-/README.md

 ## ✨ Features

 - **Featured Places**: Browse through a curated list of popular destinations and accommodations.
-- **City Filters**: Quickly filter accommodations by major cities like New York, Tokyo, Paris, and London.
+- **City Filters**: Quickly filter accommodations by major cities like Manali, Coorg, Mumbai, Goa, Shimla, New Delhi.
 - **Detailed Listings**: View comprehensive information about each accommodation, including images, pricing, and ratings.
 - **Dark Mode and Light Mode**: Enjoy a comfortable viewing experience with our dark and light mode option.
 - **Responsive Design**: Access ꌩā꓄ꋪā on any device with our fully responsive layout.